voloko/uki/docs/core/utils.markdown

 ### utils.isFunction(obj)

-Checks if if `obj` if a function.
+Checks if `obj` is a function.

 ### utils.isArray(obj)

-Checks if if `obj` if a native array.
+Checks if `obj` is a native array.

 ### utils.toArray(array)

-Converts array-like object to array:
+Converts an array-like object to array:

     var args = utils.toArray(arguments);

 ### utils.pluck(array, prop)

 Extracts property `prop` from all array items.
-Will use `utils.prop` to read properties so both function and simple properties are supported:
+Will use `utils.prop` to read properties, so both function and simple properties are supported:

     var id = utils.pluck(views, 'id');
     var names = utils.pluck([{name: 'Ben'}, {name: 'Bob'}], 'name');

-Will try to use `array.forEach` if available.
-If not will fallback to `utils.forEach`.
+Will try to use `array.forEach`, if available.
+If not, will fallback to `utils.forEach`.

 ### utils.without(array, value)

 Returns `array` without `value`.
-Will filter array using `!==` operation.
+Will filter the array using `!==` operation.

     listeners = utils.without(listeners, listenerToRemove);

-Will try to use `array.filter` if available.
-If not will fallback to `utils.filter`.
+Will try to use `array.filter`, if available.
+If not, will fallback to `utils.filter`.

 ### utils.forEach(object, callback, [context])

 Iterate over all items of an `object`.

-If `object` is array-like (with `length`) `utils.forEach` will try to use `Array.prototype.forEach` or if it's not supported compat implementation using `for(var i = 0; i < length; i++)`.
+If `object` is array-like (with `length`), `utils.forEach` will try to use `Array.prototype.forEach` or, if it's not supported, compat implementation using `for(var i = 0; i < length; i++)`.

-If `object` is an actual object `utils.forEach` will iterate over all it's keys.
+If `object` is an actual object, `utils.forEach` will iterate over all of its keys.
 Please note that keys will be checked with `hasOwnProperty`.

 Callback will get `value` as a first parameter and `key` or `index` as second.
-It will be executed in `context` if provided.
+It will be executed in `context`, if provided.

     utils.forEach(['a', 'b', 'c'], function(letter, index) {
         console.log(index, letter);